cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 - The administrator will have access to the backend to update a "FILE" containing new products catalogue

-- Initially, the site will be hosted on the "Heroku platform".
-It is understood it may be rehosted on some other platform in the future.
+- Initially, the site will be hosted on the "HEROKU platform".
+It is understood it may be re-hosted on some other platform in the future.

 <hr>